 The initial version is referred to as a "timeless" story, but the film was a product of its era.
 The “aging star with a drinking problem” was named Norman Maine, a former vaudeville performer whose transfer from stage to screen has hit the rocks due to his drinking.
 Lady Gaga’s character, Ally, was a farm girl named “Esther,” who, via Norman’s connections, becomes a movie darling under her new name, "Vicki Lester."

 Before the 1970s version of A Star Is Born, the story wasn't actually set in the world of rock and roll.
 Instead, it was a story of Hollywood, of actors who faded away as the next generation took over.
 In the 1954 version, Norman Maine (played by James Mason) was an aging matinee idol from the 1930s and '40s.
 The reason it was made a musical was due to his co-star being Judy Garland, who was world famous for her singing and dancing.

-But just because Jackson Maine isn't a real person doesn't mean Jackson, Maine, doesn't exist.
-Check Google Maps and you'll find it.
+Another reason the name sounds so natural: Jackson, Maine is a real place.
+Check Google Maps, and you'll find it.
 According to CityData, it's a tiny town with a population of under 600 residents in the 04921 zip code.
 It's about a seven-and-a-half-hour drive from New York City or a seven-and-a-half-hour flight from Los Angeles.

 This article was originally published on